Statutes & Rules

 - You may report the charge by mailing, faxing or emailing a written statement to the Board office that you have been charged.
 Please give the date of the charge and the specific criminal statutes you were charged with violating.
 You must attach a copy of the official charging documents.
 You or your attorney may send any other document or information you choose.

-2018 Arizona Opioid Epidemic Act - New Requirements for Veterinarians
+2018 Arizona Opioid Epidemic Act - Requirements for Veterinarians

-Main new requirements summarized (we suggest you read the text of SB1001 for exact language):
+Main requirements summarized (we suggest you read the text of SB1001 for exact language):

 1. Requires a veterinarian who reasonably suspects or believes that an individual is attempting to obtain controlled substances for a reason other than to treat an animal to report the suspicion to local law enforcement within 48 hours.
 It is NOT necessary to report this information to the Board.